I’ve been asked this question often by business owners: does e-mail marketing work?

 I’m currently testing the “suspended” category in my Constant Contact account to help narrow my lists.

 I do all of my list management outside of Constant Contact because I find it much easier to clean up lists offline in an Excel spreadsheet.
 When it’s ready, I upload it.

 TIMING IS EVERYTHING

-Mondays are big meeting days and my contacts are kicking off their week.
-On Fridays, folks are wrapping up their week.
 I send Tuesday, Wednesday or Thursday.
-I encourage you to Google the best time and/or day to send an email campaign.
+Since data collection is on-going, I encourage you to Google the best time and/or day to send an e-mail campaign.
 I’ve read lately that Thursdays are the best**.

 WHAT ABOUT YOUR BUDGET?

 In my experience, e-mail marketing requires more of an investment in time than cash.
 Time to create designs, artwork and copy that your contacts will find meaningful and useful.
 Plus time spent to develop a contact list of folks that want to hear from you.